lorossi/journal/README.md

 Clone the repo and use the pre compiled binaries inside the `binaries` folder (or download the [latest release](https://github.com/lorossi/go-journal/releases/latest)).

 - On *Linux*, use the installer by running `sudo sh installer.sh` to move the binary inside the `PATH` folder in order to run it from everywhere.
-- On *Windows*, open the command prompt and navigate to where the executable resides.
+- On *Windows*, use the installer by running `install.bat` from the command prompt/powershell of simply double click on the file
+- On *MacOs* may god help you because for sure I can't.

 Otherwise, clone the repo and build it from source.